 We know that ice cream is delicious, and you want to share all the good things in your life with your dog.
 We completely understand.
 However, before you let your pup lick your cone, you should stop and ask yourself whether it’s safe for them to do so.
 After all, the last thing you want is to cause your dog any health issues because you let them have a taste of something that may be harmful.

-So, in order to put your mind at ease, we took a look at the research to determine if it’s okay for you to let your pooch have a bit of your frozen treat— because there’s absolutely nothing as adorable as a dog licking an ice cream cone.
+So, in order to put your mind at ease, we consulted with one of our in-house veterinarians to determine if it’s okay for you to let your pooch have a little bit of your frozen treat—because there’s absolutely nothing as adorable as a dog licking an ice cream cone.

 Is Vanilla Ice Cream Safe for Dogs?